mph-/lcapy/doc/netlists.rst

 Linear mechanical networks comprising masses, springs, and dampers can be simulated.
 The machanical analogue II (impedance analogue) is employed where voltage is equivalent to force and current is equivalent to speed.
-Thus a mass is analogous to a capacitor, a spring is analogous to a capacitor, and a damper is analogous to a resistor.
+Thus a mass is analogous to an inductor, a spring is analogous to a capacitor, and a damper is analogous to a resistor.